devonfw-ng-adv-training/refresher/README.md

 ### Backup branch

-backup branch exists [here](https://github.com/devonfw-ng-adv-training/refresher/tree/6-exercise-five-using-actions-and-wiring-them) and will be used in the next step
+backup branch exists as [6-exercise-five-using-actions-and-wiring-them](https://github.com/devonfw-ng-adv-training/refresher/tree/6-exercise-five-using-actions-and-wiring-them) and will be used in the next step

 ## 6. Exercise Five: using ngrx actions